Probing untouchable environment as a resource for quantum computing: Conclusion

+We have shown the possibility of probing a large surrounding quantum system (environment) through a small principal system, provided the environment is effectively finite-dimensional and the entire system can be initialised to be a fixed (unknown) state.
+By probing, we mean fully identifying the Hamiltonian for the purpose of utilising it as a useful resource for quantum control, e.g., quantum computation.

+In analyzing our idea, we have found that there are equivalence classes, in terms of the observable dynamics, induced by the limited access.
+We have also found that the fulfillment of a condition, i.e., the \textit{ME condition}, which is verifiable without a direct access to the environment, is sufficient for the reconstruction of a representative of the equivalence class (Sec. \ref{sec:pme}).
+This reconstruction can be achieved by performing state tomography of the joint system $S$ and $A$ without active operations on them (Sec.~\ref{sec:tomography}).
+In order to make the state satisfy the ME condition, we have constructed a protocol to steer the entire system (Sec. \ref{sec:state_steering}).
+Determining the equivalence class provides us with the full information on the Hamiltonian $H_{SE}$ to indirectly control the environment.
+As a concrete corroboration of our theoretical analyses, we have carried out a numerical simulation in Sec. \ref{sec:numerical}.

-In the present study, we have assumed that the state tomography on $SA$ can be performed perfectly.
-The feasibility of the presented protocol for state-steering depends on this assumption: in order to complete the task, we need to check whether $\Delta E_{SE}(t)$ is exactly $0$ for all $t \in \left[t_C, t_C + \Delta t \right]$.
-Although we have focused on the theoretical aspect of our tomographic scheme for a `not directly touchable system', which is quite remarkable in its own right, any quantum operation, including state tomography, is always fraught with the effect of unpredictable noise in reality.
+Although we have focused on the theoretical aspect of our tomographic scheme for a `not directly probable system', which is quite remarkable in its own right, any quantum operation, including state tomography, is always fraught with the effect of unpredictable noise in reality.
 Therefore, from a pragmatic point of view, we need to modify the protocol and evaluate errors that may occur in the equivalent class identification.
 Since the analysis of errors in the protocol is beyond the scope of this paper, we leave it as a future project \cite{OMK12}.

+Considering the extreme difficulty of manipulating a huge number of individual quanta, indirect control seems a rational approach.
+While the experimental implementation of the protocol might be unrealistic today, our method opens up a path to the novel exploitation of high dimensional quantum systems with minimal artificial controls.